 Please use the following link to see the minimum policy required of FSS deployment:

 Is it possible to deploy and operate CloudFormation using the service role?

 Yes, you can download the template and deploy with a service role.
 However, you must ensure that you are using the correct `external-ID`.

 What do I do when I get an error tag on the file which says invalid license status.

 Please check whether the External ID of the stack's deployment parameter is the same as your Cloud One account.
-To obtain an external ID.
+For information on finding the External ID, see Obtain an external ID.
 Update the stack if they're not matched.

 We have several suggested actions: